6 Steps to Become an Entrepreneur in 2022- Complete Process

 So to make for the lack of qualified talent, we hired average talent and trained them to become good from average – only to see them move to better jobs.

 Months of hands-on training had gone down to drain.

-We again went back to square one and started training a new bunch of candidates to cover their journey from average to good.
+We again went back to square one and started training many candidates to cover their journey from average to good.

-For a good few years, we would train candidates and see them leave us for good companies.
+We would train candidates for a good few years and see them leave us for good companies.

 We went in cycles until I sat down and got my head around the problem.

 Our business was the problem.